 Refractive index

-Refractive index (nr) can be related to ϵr using the Maxwell’s equations.
+Refractive index (RI; nr) can be related to ϵr using the Maxwell’s equations.
 The Maxwell’s equations are shown in the eqn (18), where E is the electric field strength, ρ is the charge density, D is the electric displacement, H is the magnetic field strength and B is the magnetic induction.
 The units for these equations are given in SI units.
 The relations between these fields can written as shown in eqn (19), where ϵr is the electric permittivity and μr is the magnetic permeability.